joergmlpts/imagebackup/README.md

-# vntfsclone, vpartclone & partimage - Mount Image Backups as Virtual Partitions
+# vntfsclone, vpartclone & vpartimage - Mount Image Backups as Virtual Partitions

 At a low level, this package provides Python code to read the building blocks - headers, bitmaps, and blocks - of [partclone](https://partclone.org/),